-184 Focus Group Discussion in Rufiji (composed of VNRC members, farmers, beekeepers, and other natural resources users), September 2018.
+Focus Group Discussion in Rufiji (composed of VNRC members, farmers, beekeepers, and other natural resources users), September 2018.
+185 Ibid.

-roles and responsibilities are detailed in the Forest Policy.
-Projects must be implemented based upon the existing legal framework.
-Proposed project interventions must be aligned with the existing Programmes such as the National Forest and Beekeeping Project (2001-2010), the Climate Change Strategy, or other sector programs and action plans.
-Proposed interventions, NGOs provide financial resources to boost capacity of government officials from the national to the local level.
+roles and responsibilities are detailed in the Forest Policy.192 Projects must be implemented based upon the existing legal framework.193 Proposed project interventions must be aligned with the existing Programmes such as the National Forest and Beekeeping Project (2001-2010), the Climate Change Strategy, or other sector programs and action plans.194 To ensure the sustainability of the proposed interventions, NGOs provide financial resources to boost capacity of government officials from the national to the local level.195

-A good example is a new project by Mangrove Capital Africa, a ten-year programme led by Wetlands International.
-This programme will be implemented in the Rufiji Delta by TFS in collaboration with Wetlands International.
+A good example is a new project by Mangrove Capital Africa, a ten-year programme led by Wetlands International.196 This programme will be implemented in the Rufiji Delta by TFS in collaboration with Wetlands International.
 Awareness raising about the value of mangroves is one focal area of this project so as to provide the required knowledge for better management.
-The

-Project will build the capacity of local communities and government staff to manage these resources.197
+The Project will build the capacity of local communities and government staff to manage these resources.197